wanamelon/prototype_monorepo/roller/dev_notes.md

 I'll present the current code architecture

 Acting as a senior games software engineer, please:

 - critically evaluate this design
 - present alternatives (briefly analyzing the main tradeoffs)
 - suggest the best path forward, and argue why

 Problem definition:

 - This is a turn based game, where the only player choice is which items to add each round
 - Each turn, a subset of items is selected and triggers some effects.
 Examples:
     - Deal damage to the enemy
     - Buff other items (damage, cooldown, etc.)
     - Apply status effects
 - Items may only activate under certain conditions, examples
     - When next to an item with the "holy" tag
     - Once 10 turns have passed since purchase
     - A 33% chance check
     - More than 3 items were deleted last turn
 - It should be easy to tweak stats - we'll need to tune these based on playtests
     - Burying them throughout in a hardcoded way is undesirable
 - A data-driven design is preferred, i.e. one where the main items can be implemented as just a "mod" to the base game
 - One perennial issue is ordering trigger evaluation to make sure everything that *should* trigger, does
     - For example, if item B adds damage to all items which buffed it this turn
     - We need to make sure those other items are evaluated first

 LMK if I should say more about the requirements

 The overall design / principles:

 - Item base stats and behavior are defined in pure data, as an editable toml-like form (Godot custom resource)
 - Item behavior is defined as a set of Triggers
 - Trigger config consists of a set of conditions (AND-ed together) and actions (performed if all conditions pass)
     - ex: AgeCondition{turnsSinceBegin=10} -> Action(ApplyStatusEffect)
 - At the code level, Item objects are created based on that config
     - Items have TriggerEvaluator objects, which delegate to injected ConditionEvaluator and ActionDoer objects
     - ConditionEvaluator is like an abstract class, with an implementation for each condition
     - We'll have one shared overall evaluator for the whole program (delegates to the specific ones), same for actions
     - Each ConditionEvaluator has access to the full state of items, including their current position, as well as the turn/round state
 - Actions don't directly modify item state, instead they produce events, which are just plain data objects
     - An event is something like "DoDamage{amount, type, source, etc...}"
     - Doing it this way gives us the flexibility to intercept, log, and filter based on events.
     - Example: if I wanted to trigger based on who damaged enemy last round
 - To solve the trigger order issue, each trigger will belong to a group
     - Each trigger group is evaluated separately.
 There's an ordering between groups
     - Evaluating one group: basically a while loop which tries triggering until nothing new is activated

 Prototype code is at: @source/crank/crank_main.gd

 > 2. Create dependency-aware trigger evaluation:

 What do we envision here?
 My current plan is to give each trigger an explicit "level" (a "group" enum) and manually define the ordering
 Are you suggesting defining a dependency graph and using a solver?
 How do we weigh the generality of that approach vs. the extra complexity?

 > 4. Introduce an event-driven item state model:

 In the current model, actions will produce event objects, which can then be manipulated, deleted, etc. before being sent to other systems to be applied.
 Are we suggesting that instead, we use a listener/observer pattern?
 If so, why?
 I feel like we *lose* flexibility that way because it's more complex to query based on which events happened in a turn

+---

+Alright friendo, let's restructure the existing code according to this new design, and clean it up a bit.
+This is in preparation to add an item which:

+- If there is an adjacent items with the
+    - We'll need to give our items a @source/item/tags.gd
+- Specifically, a buff which increases damage multiplier by 0.5

+---

+Rough outline of steps (please refine these, break them down, and order as you see fit):

+- We need some idea of which position each item is in -
+- Create an ItemFilter config object
+-

+Please commit each change separately.
+Tiny atomic commits are great!

+---

+Let's refactor the code into the new design.
+Rough outline of steps.
+Please refine these into the final plan

+- Add a condition config and evaluator for "chance check"
+    - Evaluate using the item's chance (see compute_final_stats)
+    - Keep the config simple (no parameters for now!)
+- Create a delegator ConditionEvaluator
+    - based on the condition type, we'll delegate it to the correct ConditionEvaluator handler
+- Inject the delegator into the item's TriggerEvaluators
+- Create an event abstract class, and a damage event
+- Create an ActionHandler abstract class, and make a damage actionhandler
+    - The interface should be similar to ConditionEvaluator, but return events
+- Trigger evaluator should check the conditions (wiring in state as needed) and do the actions, returning events
+- The core game loop (_activate_items) should simply do something like item.activate() (and collect returned events)
+    - That in turn will delegate to the trigger evaluators
+- Add systems to apply the events

+For each step, let's make a tiny atomic commit so it's easy to see the evolution, revert things, etc.

 # high level todos rethinking